manas11/blockchain-data-face-recognition/README.md

-# blockchain-data-face-recognition
+# PayBlocks - Data Storage and smart payments using Blockchain

-Step 1: Training the model
+- Step 1: Training the model
 For this you will need to add face data to the cognitive services .
 You will need to change the end point and the provided key the in code to run it on your systems ./ a.First run the file add_student.py , and add the details .
 Pictures will be clicked during this time ./ b.Then run the file create_person_group.py . this will create a person group , in our case it was test1 .